 To recover lost database data due to accidental UPDATE or DELETE operations using ApexSQL Log:

-- In the Select SQL logs to analyze step, add the transaction log backups and detached transaction logs you want to read.
+- In the select data sources step of the wizard, add the transaction log backups and detached transaction logs you want to read.
 Note that they have to form a full chain in order to provide successful auditing.
 Adding a database backup can help increase the performance and quality of audit trail data

 - Use the Filter setup options to narrow down the result set using the time, operation type, table’s name, user and other filtering options

-- After you have set all options, click Open
+- After you have set all options, click Finish

 Your transactions will be listed in the application’s main grid.
 You can still use the Filter in the left pane to additionally eliminate unneeded transactions

-To perform data recovery, check-in the transactions you want to roll back and click Create undo script in the Actions tab.
+To perform data recovery, check-in the transactions you want to roll back and click Undo in the Actions tab.